traceyttran/Moon/_posts/2020-12-28-CovidTrackerApp-Chartjs.md

 I have already found an API for the app found here_ that gives me a total count of coronavirus cases gloablly as well as the count for each country.
 I will be including other information like the daily amount of cases, the amount of recovered cases and number of deaths.

-Today, I encountered this bug while trying to create a Chart for my site:
+Today, I encountered this bug while trying to use a React wrapper for [Chart.js 2](https://www.chartjs.org/docs/latest/) for my site:

 >**`Failed to compile ../node_modules/react-chartjs-2/es/index.js Module not found: Can't resolve 'chart.js'`**